Zequez/logseq-vault/pages/Emotional Reactivity.md

 		- You can incomplete and unexpressed emotions
 		- We live in a feelings-phobic and mind-centered culture
 			- Emotional Wounds are valuable gateways for Emotional Healing Processes that bring valuable parts of your being alive
-		- Leave behind identity of being a "wounded person"
+		- It is possible to leave behind identity of being a "wounded person"
 	- Voices
 	- Physical Imbalances
 - It is possible to detect immediately which kind of Emotional Reactivity you or anyone is having and respond usefully.